vieiro/xmark/test.markdown

 1. A CommonMark processor that generates XML, such as the excellent [John MacFarlane's cmark](https://github.com/jgm/cmark).
 2. The tufte-css project under the 'tufte-css' folder in a working directory of your liking.
-3. The xmark.xsl the xmark stylesheet, [available here](https://github.com/vieiro/xmark/blob/master/xmark.xsl).
+3. The xmark.xsl stylesheet, [available here](https://github.com/vieiro/xmark/blob/master/xmark.xsl).
 4. An XSLT processor, such as [xsltproc](http://www.xmlsoft.org).
 If you're using Mac OS/X, Linux or FreeBSD you may already have it installed.

 If you have cloned [xmark's github repository](https://github.com/vieiro/xmark) you can issue the ```git submodule init``` command to clone CommonMark's cmark and tufte-css projects.